ayakayorihiro/cs6120-project/blog-post/index.md

 6. Supporting `AWK`'s syntax of `BEGIN`/`END` blocks requires custom control flow.
 The same is true of the `next` and `exit` commands.
 We implement these using C++ exceptions.
 When the compiler encounters a `next` or `exit` call, it calls the corresponding function in the runtime which throws an exception, thus trigerring the desired control flow in the main loop.

 ## Points of Divergence (BRAWN vs AWK)
 For convenience, we restrict ourselves to a (large) subset of `AWK` with a few changes for ease of implementation.
-We find these choices defensible because they reduce burden on the parser and runtime.
-While interesting, these are not the focus of our project.
+We find these choices defensible because they reduce burden on the parser and runtime, which while interesting, are not the focus of our project.
 Here are the points of divergence:

 1. We restrict I/O functionality.
 We support only the `print` function (no `printf` or `sprintf`).
 We only support reading input from `stdin` and writing output to `stdout`.
 Hence, we do not support built-in variables like `FNR`, `CONVFMT`, `OFMT`, and `FILENAME`.